Sono-Gomorrha/12plus1-Macropad/README.md

 ## Firmware

 The firmware this runs on is [QMK](https://qmk.fm/), again differing from the original from Ryan Bates, which uses Arduino code.
 The keymap is very basic so far and rather a template to build your own than a ready to use one.
+You can find my version of the firmware here: https://github.com/Sono-Gomorrha/qmk_firmware/tree/master/keyboards/handwired/12plus1
+It is not yet in QMK, once it is I will update here.